lohikrme/Embedded-Programming/Distributed-Software/readme.md

 The tasks during the course split to next topics:

 1. Makefile assignment, to get basic understanding about compiling larger C++ project is done professionally.
 2. UDP Echo assignment, to teach how udp socket works.
 UDP sockets are not stream but packet based.
+So udp socket simply sends a packet and hopes it finds its destination.
 3. TCP Echo assignment, to teach how tcp socket works.
-TCP sockets are stream based, so first connection but be verified.
+TCP sockets are stream based, so there is a separate thread handling incoming connection requests, and it creates a new thread, that serves a single client.
+The connection will be kept up until client is satisfied and shuts it down.
-4. TODO: add when know
+4. TODO: add when know.
+Possibly gRPC assignemnt.

 ## Task 1: Makefile assignment